aamargajbhiye/big-data-projects/README.md

 ## Welcome to BigData Projects

-This repository contains code which demonstrate the use of different Distributed ystems like Apache Spark, Apache Ignite etc. Articles related to these code can be found here https://medium.com/@aamargajbhiye
+This repository contains code which demonstrate the use of different Distributed systems like Apache Spark, Apache Ignite etc. Articles related to these code can be found here https://medium.com/@aamargajbhiye